 Keeping the mane and tail brushed or picked daily helps prevent massive burr balls.

-- Also making sure the mane and tail are slickery and conditioned will help.
-I often find that a dirty tail is a sticky tail, and shavings and burrs and hay bits are harder to remove.
+- Also, making sure the mane and tail are slickery and conditioned will help.
+I often find that a dirty tail is sticky, and shavings, burrs, and hay bits are harder to remove.

 Grooming oil is great for burr removal, saddle oil is NOT.
 Saddle oil is for saddles.

 Fun times!
 And don’t think you will get all smart and do a pasture check and find the offending bushes then vaporize them.
 Your horse will just find another source.
 It’s their special skill.